texcindy99/Spark_Machine_Learning/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+You need to install pyspark to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.6 and Spark version 2.4.

 ## Project Motivation <a name="motivation"></a>